-How to Support the Black Community in Atlanta Right Now
+How to Support Black-Owned Businesses in Atlanta Right Now

 From nonprofits and community organizations to restaurants and bookstores.